CasperTech/METAbolt/README.txt

-1. Use HG (Source tab)
+1. Use Git (see the "Clone URL" on the right hand side)

-2. Use the Download tab to download in ZIP, gz or bz2 file formats
+2. Use the "Download Zip" button to download a zip file containing the current "bleeding edge" source code.

-If you use HG (recommended) I would recommend TortoiseHG (http://tortoisehg.bitbucket.org/)